 Listening is the most important communication skill.
 Everything else depends on it.
-If you want to build your people skills and you can only focus on one thing, this is it.
+If you want to build your skills and you can only focus on one thing, this is it.

 This is how you build empathy, the ability to imagine what it’s like to be someone else.

 Earlier we defined effective communication as two-way.
 You will only succeed if the outcome works for both you and the other person.
-To achieve that, listen before you speak.
+To achieve that, you must listen before you speak.

 Active listening lets you focus your attention on someone else’s point of view.
 You put your own concerns aside and concentrate on imagining what it’s like to be them.
 You reflect back what they’ve said in your own words.
 Then they either clarify or share more details.

 This method has a surprising result.
 The person you’re listening to may learn something about their own situation.
 Simply by talking it through with you.
 Remember, you didn’t add any of your own ideas.
 You reflected back what you heard in your own words.
-And then gave them a chance to clarify or say more.
+And then you gave them a chance to clarify or say more.

 This is why it’s called “active” listening.
 Even though you don’t add anything, you help them to get clarity by paying attention.